Vrinda0211/SDN-Link-Failure-Recovery/README.md

 This project implements an SDN-based network using Mininet and a Ryu OpenFlow controller to demonstrate:

-- Controller–switch interaction
+- Controller-switch interaction
-- Flow rule design using match–action logic
+- Flow rule design using match-action logic
 - Network behavior under normal and failure conditions

 The system detects link failures and dynamically reroutes traffic using updated flow rules, ensuring continued connectivity.